kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 At a high level, these OS concepts are different:

 * Identity - Linux uses userID (UID) and groupID (GID) which are represented as integer types.
-User and group names are not canonical - they are just an alias in `/etc/groups` or `/etc/passwd` back to UID+GID.
+User and group names are not canonical - they are an alias in `/etc/groups` or `/etc/passwd` back to UID+GID.
 Windows uses a larger binary security identifier (SID) which is stored in the Windows Security Access Manager (SAM) database.
 This database is not shared between the host and containers, or between containers.
 * File permissions - Windows uses an access control list based on SIDs, rather than a bitmask of permissions and UID+GID
 * File paths - convention on Windows is to use `\` instead of `/`.
-The Go IO libraries typically accept both and just make it work, but when you're setting a path or command line that's interpreted inside a container, `\` may be needed.
+The Go IO libraries accept both types of file path separators.
+However, when you're setting a path or command line that's interpreted inside a container, `\` may be needed.
 * Signals - Windows interactive apps handle termination differently, and can implement one or more of these:
   * A UI thread handles well-defined messages including WM_CLOSE
   * Console apps handle ctrl-c or ctrl-break using a Control Handler